AVEVA/sample-adh-streaming-updates_rest_api-dotnet/README.md

 1. Make an API request to GetSignupResources to view signup with updated resources
 1. Cleanup signup, streams, and type

+NOTE: Communication with SDS will be done via the .NET OCS Clients Library.
+Communication with Streaming Updates will be done using Http.

 ## Configuring the sample

 The sample is configured using the file appsettings.placeholder.json.
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.